Voyz/ibeam/README.md

     1. Wait for the login confirmation and quit the website.
     1. Verify once again if Gateway is running and authenticated.
 1. **Start the proxy** (if run as a Docker image).
+1. **Start the maintenance**, attempting to keep the Gateway alive and authenticated.

 ## Roadmap